Nuclear Surface Warfare Officer transitioning into cybersecurity

 Detection Engineering Lab

-Built a VMware-based Active Directory lab with centralized telemetry and custom detections for common attacker behavior.
+Built a VMware-based Active Directory lab with centralized Sysmon telemetry and Wazuh alerting.
+Authored and validated custom detections for controlled adversary behaviors including PowerShell abuse, scheduled-task persistence, and SMB lateral movement.

 View this project in my GitHub portfolio